Where was al Razi from?

 Al Razi seems to have started out as a musician, maybe playing the lute.
 But then he decided to study chemistry.
 He studied chemistry to try to find a way to turn copper or lead into gold.
 He didn’t manage to turn copper into gold (which is impossible).
 But he did make other chemical discoveries along the way.
 He invented methods of distillation and extraction to purify chemicals.

 Al Razi studied medicine

-When Al Razi was middle-aged, maybe about 35 or 40 years old, he started to have problems with his eyes, possibly cataracts or damage from his chemistry experiments.
+When Al Razi was middle-aged, maybe about 35 or 40 years old, he started to have problems with his eyes.
+Maybe his chemistry experiments had given him cataracts or damaged his eyes in some other way.
 He began to learn medicine in order to try to figure out what was wrong with his eyes.
-Al Razi studied medicine under Al Tabari, a well known doctor in the area.
+Al Razi studied medicine under al Tabari, a well known doctor in the area.

 After Al Razi’s death, a Jewish doctor translated his writings on medicine into Latin, so that European doctors could read them.
 Al Razi became famous even as far away as Europe, where people called him “Rhazes”.